TritonVM/triton-vm/specification/isa.md

 TritonVM has dedicated Random-Access Memory.
 Programs can read from and write to RAM using instructions `read_mem` and `write_mem`.
-The address to read from – respectively, to write to – is one of the two top-most OpStack elements, depending on the instruction.
+The address to read from – respectively, to write to – is the stack's second-to-top-most OpStack element, i.e, `st1`.

-The registers `ramp` and `ramv` are not directly accessible by the program running in TritonVM.
+The register `ramv` is not directly accessible by the program running in TritonVM.
-They primarily exist to allow efficient [arithmetization](arithmetization.md).
+It exists only to allow efficient [arithmetization](arithmetization.md).
-For any of the two RAM instructions, register `ramp` is set to the RAM address pointed to, i.e., either `st0` or `st1`, depending on the instruction.
-Likewise, `ramv` is set to the value being read or written.

 ### Helper Variables